FAQs on ECB supervisory measures in reaction to the coronavirus

 As a guiding principle, banks whose capital levels are sustainable from a forward-looking perspective may be allowed to pay out an appropriate level of dividends using conservative and prudent assumptions, taking into account the mandatory restrictions on distributions provided for in the Capital Requirements Directive.

 In any case, in line with Recommendation ECB/2020/62, banks that intend to decide on or pay out dividends should contact their JST to discuss whether the level of intended distribution is prudent.
 The same applies for share buy-backs aimed at remunerating shareholders.

 What are the implications of the ECB stance on the buffer/P2G use for less significant institutions?

 The ECB expects the national competent authorities to apply the same treatment to the less significant institutions as the ECB is applying to the significant institutions.

 Section 4 – Restrictions on dividends and variable remuneration

-You have asked banks to refrain from paying out dividends until 1 January 2021 and you are now recommending extreme prudence until 30 September 2021.
-How exactly should banks apply this to the dividends for the 2019 and 2020 financial years?
+You asked banks to refrain from paying out dividends until 1 January 2021 and you are now recommending extreme prudence until 30 September 2021.
+How exactly should banks apply this to the dividends for the 2019, 2020 and 2021 financial years?

 Dividends for the 2019 financial year

-If the second option is chosen, the amount of dividends initially foreseen can be reintegrated into the profit for 2019 and fully included in the retained earnings for this financial year.
+If the second option was chosen, the amount of dividends initially foreseen was already reintegrated into the profit for 2019 and fully included in the retained earnings for this financial year.
 In this case, under Recommendation ECB/2020/62, the prudent level of intended distribution discussed in the supervisory dialogue between banks and their JST can be paid out of banks’ reserves or of 2020 profit.